-Recruitment has been revolutionized with AI helping to scout potential talent more efficiently and effectively.
+Recruitment has seen a revolution with AI helping to scout potential talent more efficiently and effectively.

 Fan experiences have also evolved significantly thanks to chatbots and social media algorithms powered by artificial intelligence.

-However, it’s important not to overlook the ethical considerations of this technological advancement, such as privacy concerns or potential bias in machine learning algorithms.
+However, it’s important not to overlook the ethical considerations of this technological advancement.
+These considerations includes privacy concerns or potential bias in machine learning algorithms.

 I’m Rajeev Sharma, Co-Founder and CEO of Markovate, an innovative digital product development firm with a focus on AI and Machine Learning.
 With over a decade in the field, I’ve led key projects for major players like AT&T and IBM, specializing in mobile app development, UX design, and end-to-end product creation.
 Armed with a Bachelor’s Degree in Computer Science and Scrum Alliance certifications, I continue to drive technological excellence in today’s fast-paced digital landscape.